 Hoping to define the new standard of uncoated mousepads, the Sargas 320 – consisting of a 320mm x 260mm surface – is the smallest of the new Sargas line.
 With only a 2mm thickness and natural rubber backside, this mousepad stays low to the surface without sliding across the desktop.
 Honestly, this thing will not move…ever!

-If you are in the market for a new mousepad, I would recommend you take a look at the Sargas line for gaming mousepads – each one made from the same high-quality surface.
+If you are in the market for a new mousepad, I recommend you take a look at the Sargas line for gaming mousepads – each one made from the same high-quality surface.
 If you want a larger mousepad, check out our Sargas 400 review.Note: The Mionix Sargas 320 was provided for review purposes.